Class participation = 10 points

 Driessen and Verstappen jointly developed a multifaceted oeuvre of software, machines, and objects.
 They attempt an art a spontaneous phenomenon that creates systematically.
 Art that is not entirely determined by the subjective choices of a human being, but instead is generated by autonomously operating processes.

-Crtical issues about use of plastic ead the article here: Heather Davis and Etienne Turpin’s book Art in the Anthropocene: Encounters Among Aesthetics, Politics, Environments, and Epistemologies
+Critical issues about use of plastic and the article here: Heather Davis and Etienne Turpin’s book Art in the Anthropocene: Encounters Among Aesthetics, Politics, Environments, and Epistemologies

 Procedure/Protocol: Collect 5 junk objects of any kind from the street, trash can or at a thrift store.
 They must not be greasy or toxic and no larger than 3 feet in any direction.
-Any thing you bring from a thrift store must be cleaned, washed and disinfected before you bring it into the school for modeling.
-Use your calipers to measure and sketch these objects in your sketchbook as to how they will join together to make a functional sound instrument.
-Design connecting parts and rapid prototype with the Type A or Ultimaker + printers to allow easy joining and connections.
-They can be motorized or pluggable existing objects though not heating elements please unless they are disabled.
+Anything you bring from a thrift store must be cleaned, washed and disinfected before you bring it into the school for modeling.
+Use your calipers to measure these objects and you can draw in your sketchbook or translate live into the software as you model the works on the computer.
+Do not bring any bottle of any sort alcohol or container.

-Read, watch and be inspired by these links:
+Read, watch and be inspired by these links.
+It is your homework to watch this.

-Assignment 3 = 20 points (Transpecies Growth) Designing, 3D modeling, laser cutting, rapid prototyping and stop-motion video documentation.
+Assignment 3 A (Transpecies Growth) Designing, 3D modeling, laser cutting, rapid prototyping and stop-motion video documentation.

 http://www.kenrinaldo.com/ Borderless Bacteria / Colonialist Cash under projects section